top of page

 How therapy can support the grieving process

-When loss has been sudden or traumatic, trauma-informed approaches can help people process difficult memories and emotions.
-For others, therapy focuses on adjusting to life after loss while gradually re-engaging with daily activities.
+Grief counselling offers a safe space to explore grief and loss at your own pace.
+When loss has been sudden or traumatic, trauma-informed approaches help people work through difficult memories and emotions.
+For others, therapy is more about adjusting to life after the loss and slowly getting back to work, people, and routine.

-Grief may also exist alongside depression, anxiety, or trauma responses.
-Therapy can support both the grief itself and the broader emotional experience.
+Grief may also exist alongside depression, anxiety, or trauma.

 Grief and the body